SustainElite™ - The Endurance Athlete's Sports Drink

 Glycine – Glycine is another amino acid that readily serves to refuel carbohydrate stores by conversion to pyruvate and also by NADH generation via its degradation.
 A recent area of research is supportive of glycine having anti-aging properties, such as with collagen synthesis, which helps in joint, bone, and skin health.

 Electrolytes – The major electrolyte minerals include sodium, chloride, potassium, magnesium, and calcium.
 In addition to the prevention of cramping, each has their own unique function.
-Sodium is the primary intracellular electrolyte, while potassium is the primary extracellular mineral.
+Sodium is the primary intracellular mineral, while potassium is the primary extracellular mineral - both promote hydration.
 Calcium has numerous roles, but the most relevant to exercise is its responsibility for initiating muscle contractions.
 Chloride is the most abundant negatively charged ion with several roles in gut function and cell homeostasis.
 Last but not least, magnesium is a co-factor for hundreds of reactions, most of which are related to nutrient metabolism, muscle and vascular tone, and antioxidant synthesis.

 B-vitamins – SustainElite contains the biologically active forms of B vitamins most crucial to carbohydrate, fat, and protein metabolism.
 These include B6, B9, and B12 or pyridoxal 5’ phosphate, folate, and methylcobalamin, respectively.